by Eric B. Hare

 and half walls,

-but no seats at
+but no seats

-all.
-As they
+at all.
+As these

-rolled in, those
+in, those at the

-of the line
+other end of the

-yelled, "These
+line yelled,

-are ours; we
+“These are ours;

-were waiting
+we were waiting

 first.
 There are